fougue/mayo/README.md

 * Save image(snapshot) of the current 3D view
 * Quick access to the CAD files recently open thanks to thumbnails in the Home page
 * Toggle visibility of any item from the Model tree(use checkbox)
+* Customizable precision of the meshes computed from BRep shapes, affecting visualization quality and conversion into mesh formats

 3D viewer operations :
 * Rotate : mouse left + move